hyunjunian/Poor-Charlie-s-Almanack/en.md

 In some cases, other disciplines showed more interest in psychological tendencies than did psychology, at least as explicated in psychology textbooks.
 For instance, economists, speaking from the employer’s point of view, have long had a name for the natural results of incentive-caused bias: agency cost.

-> Economists have long had a name for the natural results of incentive-caused bias: agency cost.
->

 As the name implies, economists have typically known that, just as grain is always lost to rats, employers always lose to employees who improperly think of themselves first.
 Employer-installed antidotes include tough internal audit systems and severe public punishment for identified miscreants, as well as misbehavior-preventing routines and such machines as cash registers.
 From the employee’s point of view, incentive-caused bias quite naturally causes opposing abuse from the employer: the sweatshop, the unsafe workplace, etc. And these bad results for employees have antidotes not only in pressure from unions but also in government action, such as wage and hour laws, workplace safety rules, measures fostering unionization, and workers’ compensation systems.
 Given the opposing psychology-induced strains that naturally occur in employment because of incentive-caused bias on both sides of the relationship, it is no wonder the Chinese are so much into yin and yang.

 The inevitable ubiquity of incentive-caused bias has vast, generalized consequences.
 For instance, a sales force living only on commissions will be much harder to keep moral than one under less pressure from the compensation arrangement.
 On the other hand, a purely commissioned sales force may well be more efficient per dollar spent.
 Therefore, difficult decisions involving trade-offs are common in creating compensation arrangements in the sales function.